Josh Lyman: Professional history

 Before working for President Josiah Bartlet, Josh worked in several positions as an advisor and manager for Democratic politicians.
-Josh later became a staffer for then-Senator John Hoynes, the frontrunner for the Democratic nomination for President in the upcoming 1998 election.
-However, Hoynes's tendency to go against Josh's advice, and to prioritize politics over Hoynes' own ideas and convictions, frustrates Josh.
+Josh later became a staffer for then-Senator John Hoynes, the frontrunner for the Democratic nomination for president in the upcoming 1998 election.
+However, Hoynes's tendency to go against Josh's advice and to prioritize politics over his own ideas and convictions frustrated Josh.
 Thirteen weeks before the New Hampshire primary, Josh receives a visit from Leo McGarry, an old friend of his father's.
-At Leo's request, a skeptical Josh travels to New Hampshire to hear Bartlet speak.
-After hearing Bartlet give a surprisingly honest answer to a politically sensitive question Josh immediately leaves Hoynes' campaign to work for Bartlet; he also recruits his old friend Sam Seaborn to the campaign.
+At Leo's request, a skeptical Josh travels to New Hampshire to hear then-Governor Bartlet speak.
+After hearing Bartlet give a surprisingly honest answer to a politically sensitive question, Josh immediately leaves Hoynes' campaign to work for Bartlet; he also recruits his old friend Sam Seaborn to the campaign.

 Shortly after joining the Bartlet for America campaign, Josh hires recent college dropout Donna Moss, who had been volunteering for the campaign, as his assistant.
 Donna remains as Josh's assistant until the sixth season.
-A largely unspoken friendship, and romantic tension, exists between the two for the majority of the series.
+A largely unspoken friendship and romantic tension exists between the two for the majority of the series.
 In the first-season finale, Josh is critically wounded by gunfire during an assassination attempt on African-American presidential aide Charlie Young.
 Josh undergoes fourteen hours of surgery and is subsequently put through intensive psychotherapy with psychiatrist Stanley Keyworth after displaying symptoms of post-traumatic stress disorder, including raising his voice to President Bartlet in the Oval Office and breaking a window in his apartment.

 Josh's position in the Bartlet administration is temporarily compromised after he leaks information to the press about an anonymous hold on military promotions placed by Idaho Senator Chris Carrick.
 Carrick tries to secure a promise from the White House that a missile defense system will be built in his home state, but Josh's competitive nature will not allow him to make a compromise.
 After the leak, Carrick releases the hold but resigns from the Democratic Party, informing Josh that he will seek re-election as a Republican and citing Josh as a key reason for his defection.